 How have the GameAnalytics team in Copenhagen helped you with the game?

 They’ve been very helpful in discussing best practices for how to track various statistics, and we’ve also gotten a little extra help in integrating the SDK.
 On top of that they are a really nice group of people that are truly interested in games and deeply knowledgeable about their own product.
-I’ve used GameAnalytics in other projects, but it’s the first time I’ve had the joy of that close of a collaboration with the team.Discover the inspiring tale of frecle, Youropa, and taking the time to achieve your dreams, no… Click To Tweet
+I’ve used GameAnalytics in other projects, but it’s the first time I’ve had the joy of that close of a collaboration with the team.Discover the inspiring tale of frecle, Youropa, and taking the time to achieve your dreams, no matter how long it takes.
+Read more: Click To Tweet

 How much would you say GameAnalytics have helped you in the process of making the game?